astronomer/docs/astro/resource-reference-aws.md

 :::tip

-With the exception of `m5d` nodes, all suppported node types have a maximum of 20GB of storage per node for system use only.
+With the exception of `m5d` nodes, all supported node types have a maximum of 20GB of storage per node for system use only.
 If you need locally attached storage for task execution, Astronomer recommends modifying your cluster to run `m5d` nodes, which Astronomer provisions with NVMe SSD volumes.

 Astronomer plans to support optional ephemeral storage for all node instance types in the first half of 2022.